cgordon5025/book-search-engine-mern/README.md

 # book-search-engine-mern

 ## Description
-This site allows users to look up their favorite books and save it to a list.
+This site allows users to look up their favorite books using the GoogleBooks API and save it to a list.

 ## Installation
 N/A